 Therapeutic massage can reduce stress.

 Some drugs and herbs used for treating sexual dysfunction may have serious side effects.
-Marital counseling and other forms of therapy are also important.
+Marital, psychological, and sexual counseling are also important.

 Adimoelja A. Phytochemicals and the breakthrough of traditional herbs in the management of sexual dysfunctions.
 Int J Androl.
 2000;23 Suppl 2:82-4.